Send parcel to Malaysia

 Years of experience in the shipping sector and a high daily volume of consignments allow us to offer highly affordable prices.
 With europacco.com you can send a Parcel starting from only €79,43 to Malaysia.
 For more detailed information please consult our price list.

 How long does it take to send a Parcel to Malaysia?

-The transit times from Italy to Malaysia vary from 0 to 0 working days.
+The transit times from Italy to Malaysia vary from 0 to 0 working days (info on request).
 Transit times are calculated in working days and depend on the starting location and the packet arrival area.

 Tradition and modern era in Malaysia

 The island state is rich in subsoil and raw materials.
 In addition, in Malaysia there exist some automotive and oil companies of a certain size.
 Over the past 20 years, the country has experienced considerable industrial development, which has led it to one of the emerging countries of Southeast Asia.
 On the one hand there is the communist ideology to be in continuous development, on the other hand the country lives a radical Islamization arose at the end of the 70s, which certainly is not to be considered stimulating for the development of the state.

 A cause for social disputes also lies in the composition of the population in Malaysia: roughly half are Malaysian - who are automatically Muslims since birth and are not allowed to marry heterodox - the rest of the population is Chinese, from members of indigenous peoples and Indians.
 The Malays claim the political power since independence.
 This group of the population is particularly promoted by the government.
 Thanks to the so-called "Bumiputra state", access to public employment is facilitated.
 Originating from this policy, especially in the cities, a Malay middle class was established, which stands out from the poor rural population.